gabriel19913/DataScienceWithPython/CHALLENGES.md

-# Websites with challenges and exercises
+# Websites with challenges, exercises and projects

 ## Competitions or Projects for Organizations:
 * [Cognitivo.Ai](https://www.cognitivo.ai/experts/new-expert/)